 How to Access Disability Insurance

 There are several ways for employees to access disability insurance.
 You can enroll in employer sponsored coverage; buy disability insurance through the workplace if your employer offers it as a voluntary benefit; or purchase an individual disability insurance plan.
-EBA Group works with employers to determine the best benefits solution for their employees, and helps individuals looking to purchase their own coverage decide if long-term coverage or short-term policy is right for them.
+The Employee Benefits Advisors Group works with employers to determine the best benefits solution for their employees, and helps individuals looking to purchase their own coverage decide if long-term coverage or short-term policy is right for them.